MBB-team/VBA-toolbox/_wiki/generativeModels.md

 ---
-title: "Extending VBA's generative models (for power-users)"
+title: "Extending VBA's generative model"
 ---
 * Will be replaced with the ToC, excluding the "Contents" header {:toc}